Citte00/pacs_project/README.md

 ## Introduction

-This repository provides an implementation of the _hp-adaptive_ discontinuous Galërkin method for the Poisson problem, serving as the foundation for the _PacsHPDG_ library.
+This repository provides an implementation of the _hp-adaptive_ discontinuous Galërkin method for the Poisson problem, the Heat equation and the Fisher-KPP equation.

 :warning: Refer to the [report](#compiling-the-report) for a detailed explanation of the background and results related to this project.